 - Molly Plexico, Southeast Asia Regional Director: Molly started with GVI as a staff member in 2012 on GVI teaching and community development projects in Laos.
-She has a background in teaching and education and served with Americorps before joining GVI.
-Molly now manages GVI's programs in Thailand, Laos, and Cambodia. - Vanessa Rees, Program Manager: Vanessa has extensive experience with GVI Service Learning Groups, having led groups in GVI India in 2017, then leading all groups in GVI Thailand in 2018.
-She has a background in education, marketing and volunteering. - Melissa Torres, Vice President of Institutional Relations, United States: Melissa works with colleges and universities to develop innovative, service-learning, internship, and volunteer programs.
-Melissa has worked in the international education field for almost 20 years, including time spent at three universities: Brown University, UNC-Chapel Hill, and Ohio State.
-She holds a BA in International Studies from Stonehill College and a Master's degree in Global Education from Ohio State University. - Nicolette Cagle, DukeEngage Faculty Fellow: Nicolette is a lecturer with the Nicholas School of the Environment, Environmental Science & Policy Division.
-Nicolette teaches courses emphasizing natural history and environmental education & communication.
-She is the Director of the Environmental Science Summer Program at Duke and Co-Director of the NSOE Communications Studio.
+She has a background in teaching and education and served with AmeriCorps before joining GVI.
+Molly now manages GVI's programs in Thailand, Laos, and Cambodia. - Vanessa Rees, Program Manager: Vanessa has extensive experience with GVI Service Learning Groups, having led groups in GVI India in 2017, then leading all groups in GVI Thailand in 2018 and 2019.
+She has a background in education, marketing, and volunteering.